 Mhlathuze Water is acting as an Implementing Agent (IA) for Umkhanyakude District Municipality (UKDM) on several of the regional water supply projects within the DM.
-They are also involved as a bulk water supplier in uThungulu District Municipality to the south of uMkhanyakude.
+They are also involved as a bulk water supplier in King Cetshwayo District Municipality to the south of uMkhanyakude.
 In 2017 UKDM requested that Mhlathuze Water fund and facilitate the compilation of a district-wide Water Master Plan for the DM so as to enable integrated and sustainable water supply to its consumers.

 UKDM is currently served by a large number of small and medium sized borehole schemes or surface water schemes sourced with water from package treatment plants.
-There are only a few significant water treatment Plants (WTP) that have the potential to be used as regional treatment facilities namely; Jozini $(40M\ell/day)$ under construction), Shemula $(20 M\ell/day)$ recently commissioned augmenting existing $(20 M\ell/day)$ and Matubatuba $(24 M\ell/day)$ .
+There are only a few significant water treatment Plants (WTP) that have the potential to be used as regional treatment facilities namely; Jozini ( $40M\ell/day$ under construction), Shemula ( $20 M\ell/day$ recently commissioned augmenting existing $7 M\ell/day$ capacity) and Matubatuba ( $24 M\ell/day$ ).

-The total system losses or NRW in 2008 from the uMkhuze -Ubombo Water Supply Scheme area were estimated at 2.1 $M\ell$ /day (0.75 million m3/a), or 66%, based on water use and operating practices.
+The total system losses or NRW in 2008 from the uMkhuze -Ubombo Water Supply Scheme area were estimated at $2.1 \, \text{Me/day}$ (0.75 million m3/a), or 66%, based on water use and operating practices.
 This estimate was based on the 2008 consumption figures.
 The high-water losses are mainly due to leakages at the service reservoirs.